uselagoon/lagoon/docs/docker-images/mariadb.md

 * 10.5 [Dockerfile](https://github.com/uselagoon/lagoon-images/blob/main/images/mariadb/10.5.Dockerfile) (Alpine 3.14 Support until May 2023) - `uselagoon/mariadb-10.5`
 * 10.6 [Dockerfile](https://github.com/uselagoon/lagoon-images/blob/main/images/mariadb/10.6.Dockerfile) (Alpine 3.16 Support until May 2024) - `uselagoon/mariadb-10.6`

 !!!
-Note
+Info
     As these images are not built from the upstream MariaDB images, their support follows a different cycle - and will only receive updates as long as the underlying Alpine images receive support - see [https://alpinelinux.org/releases/](https://alpinelinux.org/releases/) for more information.
 In practice, most MariaDB users will only be running these containers locally - the production instances will use the Managed Cloud Databases provided by the DBaaS Operator

 ## Lagoon adaptions

-The default exposed port of MriaDB containers is port `3306`.
+The default exposed port of MariaDB containers is port `3306`.

 To allow Lagoon to select the best way to run the MariaDB container, use `lagoon.type: mariadb` - this allows the DBaaS operator to provision a cloud database if available in the cluster.
 Use `lagoon.type: mariadb-single` to specifically request MariaDB in a container.
 Persistent storage is always provisioned for MariaDB containers at `/var/lib/mysql`.